MeganAlbee/kmeans-clustering-survey/README.md

 3. K-means clustering can be used to identify and classify clusters of respondents based on their responses.

 4. If I were to update this project, I would use fewer clusters for ease of understanding and follow the Elbow Graph more closely.

-## About the Dataset:

-* `Clustering Assignment.ipynb`: This is the assignment for this week.
-* `Clustering Surveys.ipynb`: We'll go through this code in class.
-* `Clustering Surveys-Solutions.ipynb`: The solutions to the in-class work.
-* `clustering_code.py`: Helper functions from "Data Science from Scratch" that perform K-means clustering.
-* `linear_algebra.py`: More code from DSFS, which has the needed linear algebra functions that we use.
-* `r-examples/`: A folder that holds R versions of all of this code.
-* `survey_responses.txt`: The results of annual class surveys, building up a data set to perform clustering on.
-I'll post an updated version to Moodle if more results come in.
-* `washington_survey_data.txt`: Data for the assignment.